 • Arrive at the Inca sites at exclusive hours.

-Chaquicocha — Phuyupatamarca — Wiñaywayna (10km, 6hrs).- One of the most beautiful and relaxing days.
-Today, you will only hike 6 hours through different ecological zones and visit the fascinating archaeological sites of Phuyupatamarca, Intipata, and Wiñaywayna (campsite) at 2,600m (8,530ft), just 2 hours from Machu Picchu.
+• Chaquicocha — Phuyupatamarca — Wiñaywayna (10km, 6hrs): It is one of the most beautiful and most relaxing days.
+Today, you will trek for 6 hours through various ecosystems and travel to the mysterious archaeological terraces of Phuyupatamarca, Intipata, and Wiñaywayna.

-Wiñaywayna — Machu Picchu — Cusco (6km, 2 hrs).- Wake up early to hike for 2 hours to Machu Picchu through the Sun Gate and enjoy your first stunning views of Machu Picchu.
-After exploring Machu Picchu, you will take the Panoramic Vistadome train and bus back to Cusco.
+• Wiñaywayna — Machu Picchu — Cusco (6km, 2 hrs): Get up early to trek for 2 hours to Machu Picchu through the Sun Gate and get your first glimpse of Machu Picchu.
+After visiting Machu Picchu, you will take the Panoramic Vistadome train and bus back to Cusco.
 Arrive at your hotel around 7:30 p.m.

 Included: